 1. “I can manage fine without a break.”

 Not taking breaks quickly leads to caregiver burnout.
-Being “on” all the time increases stress, frustration, and resentment as well as worsens overall health and well-being.
+Being “on” all the time increases stress, frustration, and resentment, and worsens overall health and well-being.

 Studies in the American Journal of Geriatric Psychiatry and from Pennsylvania State University showed that levels of key stress hormones in family caregivers improved immediately after taking a break.